Your brand’s mood is how your brand makes your audience feel.

 Moods created by san serif fonts: modern, simple, clean

 Script fonts are all about humanity.
-They can vary from neat & detailed to loose & messy, but all scripts reflect a human touch.
-Script fonts are great at making a brand feel more personal.
+They can vary from neat & detailed to loose & messy, but all script fonts reflect a human touch.
+They are great at making a brand feel more personal.

 Moods created by script fonts: intimate, feminine, personal, friendly, casual, elegant, classy